Aftercare Instructions

 Aftercare with Derma Shield Bandage

-• Keep the Bandage On
+1. Keep the Bandage On

-• Monitor for Fluid Buildup
+2. Monitor for Excess Fluid

 Disclaimer